AndreasChristensen89/salary_struggle/README.md

 * Heroku was used to deploy site
 * AWS was used as cloud service

+# Database
+Postgres is used in connection with Heroku for this project

 # Credits
 ## Pictures
 Images were compressed using the webpage https://tinypng.com/